Image: Flickr / Lisa Sukys Starbuck

-When Lost first premiered in 2004, it immediately captivated audiences with its blend of mystery, drama, and supernatural elements.
-Its pilot episode is regarded as one of the most iconic pilots in television history with its high production value of around $10-14 million, gripping storyline, and diverse cast of characters.
-Directed by J. J. Abrams, the pilot episode has camera movements, action scenes, and special effects way ahead of its time – it’s no wonder people got so hooked.
-So let me take you through, season by season, why Lost, even two decades later, is considered to be one of the greatest TV shows of all time.
+When Lost first premiered in 2004, it immediately had audiences hooked.
+Its pilot episode is regarded as one of the most iconic pilots in television history with its high production value of around $10-14 million.
+Directed by J. J. Abrams, the pilot episode has camera movements and special effects way ahead of its time; it’s no wonder people got so invested so quickly.
+So, here is a season by season recap (for those unwilling to binge watch all 121 episodes) of why Lost, even two decades later, is considered to be one of the greatest TV shows of all time.

 Season one begins with the crash of Oceanic Flight 815 on a mysterious, uncharted island, leaving 48 survivors stranded.
 Amongst them are Jack Shephard (Matthew Fox) a spinal surgeon, Kate Austen (Evangeline Lilly) a fugitive on the run, John Locke (Terry O’Quinn) a strong believer of fate, and Sawyer Ford (Josh Holloway) a conman with a tragic past.
-Along with many other characters, the first season of Lost primarily focuses on their struggle to survive and their attempts to adapt to their new environment.
+The first season of Lost very much focuses on the characters themselves and their initial attempts to adapt to their new environment.

 Season one of Lost will have you instantly engaged and invested in the characters’ arcs

-To get to know the characters, season one cleverly utilises flashbacks to explore all their backstories and reveal who they were before the crash.
-This genius narrative technique allows viewers to connect deeply with the characters and to better understand their struggles and motivations.
-Season one of Lost will have you instantly engaged and invested in the characters’ arcs – it’s impossible not to get deeply attached to a character or two.
-As we learn more about them, and they learn more about each other, the characters uncover secrets about the island, such as an abandoned underground hatch and hints of a group known as “The Others”.
+To get to know the characters, season one uses flashbacks to explore all their backstories and reveal who they were before the crash.
+This narrative technique allows viewers to connect with the characters and maybe even pick their favourite (mine was Charlie).
+Season one of Lost will have you instantly engaged and invested in the characters’ arcs and it’s impossible not to get deeply attached to a character or two.
+As we learn more about them, and they learn more about each other, the characters inch further and further from the beach and into the island, finding an abandoned underground hatch and hints of a group known as “The Others”.

-Moving on to season two, the show delves deeper into the mysteries of the island by introducing new characters, conflicts, and questions.
-The season picks up with the survivors discovering what’s inside the mysterious hatch (including an interesting new character).
+Moving on to season two, the show picks up with the survivors discovering what’s inside the mysterious hatch (including an interesting new character and his very own theme song).
 As they take turns pushing a button every 108 minutes in order to ‘save the world’ (I know, it sounds crazy), they learn more about the Dharma Initiative (a science experiment) and the island’s strange electromagnetic properties.

-The season one to two transition is a weird one.
+The season one to two transition is a weird one for me.
 With the introduction of the mysterious hatch comes the introduction of some intriguing new themes to the show.
 Science, faith, ethical dilemmas surrounding experimentation and the consequences of manipulating natural forces all come into play quite suddenly.
-From starting as a show about mere survival to exploring some very thought-provoking themes, season two of Lost shifts towards a more complex narrative that includes multiple storylines.
-The mythology is deepened, and the scope of the mysteries are broadened, all in just the space of a single season!
+From starting out as a show about mere survival, season two of Lost definitely turns towards a more complex narrative that includes multiple storylines.
+But, if you think it’s confusing now, just wait.

-Season three of Lost (my personal favourite) dives even deeper into the enigmatic group known as “The Others.”
-The power dynamics between the survivors and this group shifts significantly as several of them are held captive and forced to make critical decisions.
-The season features dramatic confrontations, including the significant deaths of some characters, which impact the group dynamics and set the stage for future conflicts.
+Season three of Lost (my personal favourite) focuses more on the enigmatic group known as “The Others.”
+The tension between the survivors and this group reaches its peak as several of them are held captive and forced to make traitorous decisions (I am a Michael-defender until the day I die).

 The game-changer of season three is the use of flash-forwards instead of the usual flashbacks.
-The season ends with a dramatic flash-forward, revealing a broken and desperate Jack off the island, saying to Kate, “We have to go back!”
-This twist changes the show’s dynamic, hinting at an even bigger mystery about how some of the survivors made it off the island and why they might need to return.
+The season ends with a dramatic flash-forward, revealing a broken Jack off the island, saying to Kate, “We have to go back!”
+This twist completely changed the show’s purpose, nodding towards an even bigger mystery about how some of the survivors made it off the island and why they might need to return.
 This intense cliffhanger is one I will never forget as it is revealed that not everything is as it seems regarding the survivors’ escape.

-Season four of Lost shifts the narrative with the introduction of a rescue freighter off the coast of the island, raising the stakes for the survivors.
-The season utilizes a new storytelling technique by introducing flash-forwards, revealing glimpses of the characters’ lives after they’ve escaped the island.
+Season four of Lost introduces a strange rescue freighter off the coast of the island, raising the stakes for the survivors.
+The season also introduces a new storytelling technique, the flash-forwards, revealing glimpses of the characters’ lives after they’ve escaped the island.
 In true Lord of the Flies fashion, the survivors split into two factions: one led by Jack, who believes the freighter is the key to their rescue, and another led by Locke, who distrusts its intentions.

-This season definitely adopts a much faster pace, with a heavy focus on action and plot progression.
-With the introduction of the freighter off the coast of the island, comes the introduction of a new crew of characters bringing fresh conflict and added layers to the story.
-While some mysteries from the previous seasons are solved, new theories and ideas are raised, encouraging viewers to dig deep into the characters’ backstories and developing storylines.
-The high-stake moments and unexpected twists are sure to keep viewers guessing and emotionally invested in not just the characters’ fates but the fate of the island too.
+This season definitely picks up the pace.
+With the introduction of the freighter off the coast of the island, comes the introduction of a new crew of characters bringing even more overlapping plot lines to the show (it’s hard to keep track of them all at this point).
+While some mysteries from the previous seasons are solved now, new theories and ideas are raised in this one, encouraging viewers to attach themselves to some of the new characters.

 The final chapter of Lost is one that will definitely go down in the history books

-This season cleverly alternates between two main storylines: the Oceanic Six’s efforts to return to the island and the experiences of those left behind.
-The season culminates in a dramatic two-part finale that reveals significant information about the creation of the hatch and leaves its viewers on yet another cliffhanger.
-With the characters’ fates left uncertain, the stage is finally set for the sixth and last season.
+This season alternates between two main storylines: the Oceanic Six’s efforts to return to the island and the experiences of those left behind.
+The season culminates in a dramatic two-part finale that reveals long-awaited information about the creation of the hatch and leaves its viewers on yet another cliffhanger.

 Lost has become a standout series in television history

 Throughout the season, viewers learn more about the island’s mythology, including the origins of the ‘Smoke Monster,’ the significance of the Temple, and the revelation of the ‘Candidates,’ who are the individuals chosen to become the Island’s next protector.
-Despite mixed opinions on how some plot points were handled, many fans appreciate the final season for its ambition and emotional depth, making it a memorable conclusion to a complex series.
+Despite mixed opinions on how some plot points were handled, many fans appreciate the final season for its ambition, making it a very memorable conclusion.

-Looking back at season one, it is clear that Lost went through a significant evolution in terms of storytelling.
-Starting out as a story of survival to becoming one about time-travel, science, and fate, Lost has become a standout series in television history.
-Whether you’re drawn in by the enigmatic island, the profound themes, or the moral dilemmas faced by the characters, Lost will most definitely promise you an entertaining viewing experience that will stick with you long after the credits roll.
+Looking back at season one, it is clear that Lost went through an unexpected evolution in terms of storytelling.
+Starting out as a story of mere survival to becoming one about time-travel, science, and fate, this show has become a standout series in television history.
+Lost will most definitely promise you an entertaining viewing experience that will stick with you long after the credits roll.
+And this article, written twenty years after season one’s release, is proof of that.

 • It is worth explicitly pointing out this show was made for broadcast TV, to be watched one episode a week, mostly at the time dictated by a TV station, for about five to six months, then you’d have to wait that long again for the next season.
 The TV and Internet landscape was very different back then.
 There’s so many plot elements that run through the whole thing, so many casual references to something from a few seasons back, it is on some respects very suited to modern day on demand viewing.
 Those of us who watched this on TV were expected to keep track of all the plot elements over six years.
 A lot of people didn’t like how it ended, but the whole flash sideways thing aside, the way the last shot of the last episode mirrors the first shot of the first episode is, I think, perfect.
 There’s a few cases where the production team inexcusably failed on basic detail with regard to the portrayal of scenes supposedly in the UK, like it’s not hard to at least get the colour of a car number plate correct.